Are doing good and making money fundamentally at odds with one another?

 - ESGE (iShares ESG MSCI EM ETF)

 Of course, if you’re particularly passionate about a specific issue, chances are there’s an ETF built for that.
 For instance, ICLN (iShares Global Clean Energy ETF) only holds companies that are in the clean and renewable energy space, and CRBN (iShares MSCI ACWI Low Carbon Target ETF) seeks to reduce the carbon footprint.

 For a complete list of socially responsible ETFs, please head on over to ETF.com.

 Option #3: Invest in Socially Responsible Companies Directly

-Buying individual stocks is ideal for expert-level investors who prefer to trade actively and have full control over their portfolios.
+Buying individual stocks is ideal for expert-level investors who prefer to trade actively and have complete control over their portfolios.

 To find out how ethical a company is, head on to Yahoo Finance and type in the ticker symbol of any company that piques your interest in the search bar.